Humbly Homemade

 Whipped cream whipped to stiff peaks in a mixing bowl.

-13. Sift in the powdered sugar.
-Continue whipping until it thickens.
+13. Beat in the powdered sugar.

 Canned dark cherries in a saucepan.